MaxKret/MaxKret/README.md

 - :ox: UT '23 Student, Pursuing GIS track of the Geography Major, with a Minor in CS!
 - 🌱 I’m currently learning everything (No, really!)
-- 👯 I’m looking to collaborate with other blooming developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and collaborate with other devs
 - :musical_note: Fun fact: I love to sing and play guitar

 ## Github Stats and Languages